hfkltc/BreastTMT10plex/README.md

 This readme.md explains how all of the scripts work and how they are connected.

 The dataset includes the following folder and files:
+- Phospho (STY)Sites.txt
+- README.md
+- SILAC_Analysis_Functions.R
+- ms2ProteinGroup.R
-- InputFiles folder
+- phenotypicinfo.csv
-- run_analysis.R
+- proteinGroups.txt